 2) Abusing trending topics or hashtags (topic words with a # sign)

-HabitatUK comes to mind as the famous story of a company abusing the trending topics hashtags.
-You shouldn’t either.
+HabitatUK comes to mind as the famous story of a company abusing the trending topics hashtags which ended up leading to their formal apology.
+You don’t want your Twitter fails to go viral either.
 Every time you place a hashtag at the end of your tweet, be forewarned that Twitter is watching to ensure that you are properly classifying your tweet.
 Don’t try to cheat the system to be found…otherwise you won’t be found anymore!
+If you share from FOX news or another news site, let it be occasional rather than habitual.

 3) Sending automated tweets or replies